spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-react.md

 ### Importing the components

+_If you're developing a project where you don't have access to composer, you can download the package through GitHub Packages: [installation steps](./installation#usage-in-a-frontend-repository).
+[Read this for usage in Next.js](#usage-in-nextjs)_

 The components are located in `vendor/spatie/laravel-medialibrary-pro/resources/js` when you install the package through Composer.
 This makes for very long import statements, which you can clean up by adding some configuration to your Webpack/Laravel Mix configuration.

-_If you're developing a project where you don't have access to composer, you can download the package through GitHub Packages: [installation steps](./installation/#registering-with-git-hub-packages)_

 **laravel-mix >6**